Izzat-Kawadri/Max232-PCB/schematics/README.md

 - The PCB layout, corresponding to this schematic, can be found in the [PCB Design](../pcb_design) folder.
 - The Bill of Materials (BOM) and component details can be found in the main project’s README file.

-## Contribution
-If you find any issues or have suggestions for improving the schematic, feel free to open a pull request or issue.

 ---